Our Team

 Lori Bull, M.S.W., R.S.W. – Executive Director

-I graduated from the University of Victoria in 2009 with a Bachelor’s degree in Social Work, specializing in First Nations Child Welfare.
-Through my personal and professional experience I have truly come to understand the devastating impact that colonial child welfare policies and practice have on Indigenous children, families and communities across Canada.
+I was a part of what is known as the 60’s Scoop, a period when Indigenous children were taken from their birth families, many were placed with white families as a part of the Canadian government’s assimilation policies.
+I did not know the significance of my own story until 2005 when I began my post-secondary education at the University of Victoria, I graduated in 2009 with a bachelor’s degree in social work, specializing in First Nations child welfare.
+Through my personal and professional experience, I have truly come to understand the devastating impact of colonial child welfare policies and practice on Indigenous children, families and communities across Canada.

-I have been with Sasamans Society since December 2012 assisting many families in the Campbell River area in the role of Aboriginal Outreach Family Navigator.
-In June 2018, I graduated from the Masters of Social Work Indigenous Specialization program at the University of Victoria.
-I am grateful for new beginnings and I am honoured to embark on this exciting new journey as the Executive Director of Sasamans Society.
+I have been with Sasamans Society since December 2012 assisting many families in the Campbell River area as the Indigenous Outreach Family Navigator.
+In 2018, I graduated from the University of Victoria with a master’s degree in social work, Indigenous Specialization program.
+I am honoured to work as the Executive Director of Sasamans Society since April 2018.

 Indigenous Youth Navigator